-Deferred revenue primarily consists of implementation fees, professional services, and subscription fee payments received in advance from customers.
+Deferred Revenue-Deferred revenue primarily consists of implementation fees, professional services, and subscription fee payments received in advance from customers.

-Deferred sales incentive compensation-Sales incentive compensation earned by the Company's sales force is considered an incremental and recoverable cost to acquire a contract with a customer.
-Sales incentive compensation for initial contracts is deferred and amortized on a straight-line basis over the period of benefit, which the Company has determined to be five years.
+Deferred Sales Incentive Compensation-Sales incentive compensation earned by the Company's sales force is considered an incremental and recoverable cost to acquire a contract with a customer.
+Sales incentive compensation for initial contracts is deferred and amortized on a straight-line basis over the period of benefit.
 The Company determined the period of benefit by taking into consideration its customer contracts, life of the technology and other factors.
 Sales incentive compensation for renewal contracts are deferred and amortized on a straight-line basis over the related contractual renewal period.
-Deferred sales incentive compensation is included in other non-current assets on the consolidated balance sheet and amortization expense is included in compensation and benefits expenses on the consolidated statements of operations.
+Deferred sales incentive compensation is included in other non-current assets in the consolidated balance sheets and amortization expense is included in compensation and benefits expenses in the consolidated statements of operations.

 The Company has applied the practical expedient to recognize the incremental costs of obtaining contracts as an expense when incurred if the amortization period would have been one year or less.
-These costs are included in compensation and benefits expenses on the consolidated statements of operations.
+These costs are included in compensation and benefits expenses in the consolidated statements of operations.